TheThalek/SonarPublish/README.md

 ```

 ## Important Notes
-1. Ensure the .proto files are identical in both the Python server and GstSonarPublish code.
+1. Ensure the .proto files are identical in both the Python server and SonarPublish code.
 They must be regenerated each time they are modified.
-2. Sockets used for communication between the server and GstSonarPublish should have matching names.
-Check Server.py for the socket name in the server and Sonarpublish.C in GstSonarPublish.
-3. Remember to terminate the program using Ctrl + C to prevent socket communication issues.
+2. Ensure IP addresses and port number subscriber connects to are correct.